exercism/problem-specifications/simple-cipher.md

 If the key submitted has capital letters or numbers, throw an ArgumentError with a message to that effect.

-Some examples:
-    @cipher = Cipher.new
-    @cipher.key #=> "duxrceqyaimciuucnelkeoxjhdyduucpmrxmaivacmybmsdrzwqxvbxsygzsabdjmdjabeorttiwinfrpmpogvabiofqexnohrqu"

 ## Extensions